777uliahshafar/dotfiles/readme.md

 Install all below plugin by running vim-plug `:PlugInstall`

-- Vimtex Plugin for better latex workflow.
+- Vimtex Plugin for better latex workflow, include installation of basicTex rather than mactex(huge).
+It needs configuration PATH which is already done.
+Each time you install tlgmr package (use brew install --cask tex-live-utility), compiler clean was needed frequently.
 - FastFold for better and fast folding
 - UltiSnips and coc-snippets for adding snippet.
 The default location for snippet in coc-snippets is in ~/.config/coc/ultisnips.
 Symlink for snippet is not work here, it must be copied.
+Caveat: au!ultisnips_autotrigger didn't work, so commenting line from `augroup Ultisnips_AutoTrigger` to `augroup end` in ~/.vim/plugged/ultisnips/plugin/UltiSnips.vim.
 - Goyo for free writing distraction.
 - Vimagit for git local execution.
 - Vim-myhelp for cheatsheet :h.
 This has its own config in my repo '777uliahshafar/vim-myhelp'.
 You can modify/add this somewhere that Vim looks when loading plugins. eg ~/.vim/plugged/..